 2. Strategy and Planning

-• WHO - Identify target audience
+- WHO - Identify your target audience and how they interact online.

 3. Set A Budget

-4. Establish Your Identity
+4. Establish Your Business Identity

 More information: Planning a New Website - Establish Your Identity